moka-guys/dnanexus_peddy/Readme.md

 ## What are the limitations of this app
 The project which peddy is run on must be shared with the user mokaguys.
+An valid authentication token must be present in the project 001_Authentication.

 ## This app was made by Viapath Genome Informatics